taloot/LaserC/README.md

----

-# Laser Control System via HAL and Serial Communication
+# Laser Control System

-This Python script is designed to control and monitor a laser system using Hardware Abstraction Layer (HAL) and serial communication.
-It sets up various pins to control the laser and read its parameters, enabling control via a connected system.
-The script reads and sets parameters such as laser power, control mode, and temperature sensors, and communicates with the laser hardware over a serial port.
+This project includes a Python script and a PyQt5-based GUI for controlling and monitoring a laser system using Hardware Abstraction Layer (HAL) and serial communication.
+The system allows for real-time control and monitoring of various laser parameters, providing a comprehensive solution for laser management.

 ## Features

 - **HAL Integration**: Uses HAL to create and manage pins for laser control and monitoring.
 - **Serial Communication**: Communicates with the laser system over a specified serial port.
-- **Laser Control**: Sets laser power, control mode, and on/off state.
-- **Parameter Monitoring**: Reads various parameters from the laser, including temperature sensors, electrical part conditions, and machine time.
+- **PyQt5 GUI**: Provides a rich graphical interface for user interaction.
+- **Real-Time Monitoring**: Displays real-time status and parameters of the laser system.
+- **Control Widgets**: Provides widgets for controlling laser parameters such as power, speed, and gas pressures.
+- **Logging**: Logs system actions and statuses for debugging and analysis.
 - **Error Handling**: Manages communication errors and retries commands as necessary.
-- **Logging**: Logs communication data to a file for debugging.

 ## Getting Started

 ### Prerequisites

 - Python 3.x
-- Required Python packages: `pyserial`, `hal`
+- Required Python packages: `PyQt5`, `qtpyvcp`, `pyqtgraph`, `hal`, `pyserial`
 - HAL (Hardware Abstraction Layer) setup on your system

 ### Installation